venojs/vite-plugin-file-mock/README.md

 - **Type:** `string`
 - **Default:** `mock`

-the mock file dir relative to vite root, use mock by default
+The mock file folder relative to vite root, use `mock` by default

 ### enable
 - **Type:** `boolean`
 - **Default:** `true`

-enable mock plugin or not
+Enable mock plugin or not.
-this plugin load only in `serve`
+This plugin load only in `serve`

 ### refreshOnSave
 - **Type:** `boolean`
 - **Default:** `true`

-when mock file change, the browser will be refresh
+When mock file change, the browser will be refresh

 ## overview